 Guidelines for Submitters

-By adding the following sign-off line with your real name and email address to the submission email
+Every contribution must carry the following sign-off line with your real name and email address:

 "Signed-off-by: Firstname Lastname <firstname.lastname@example.org>"